Spanning Tree Protocol – STP

 Spanning tree protocol is a layer 2 Protocol being used in Switches and bridges to avoid Loops in the topology.

-For better understanding, First we will get to know what is Loops and why we need to avoid them.
+For better understanding, First, we will get to know what is Loops and why we need to avoid them.

 Here we have a scenario, we have a network with 4 Switches and 1 PC connected to each switch.

-For Example We are going to share a Frame from PC1 to PC4
+For Example, We are going to share a Frame from PC1 to PC4

-First Step : The Packet Frame will go the Switch 1.
+First Step: The Packet Frame will go the Switch 1.
 It can’t find the destination Address in its SAT table.
 So it will broadcast it to other Switches.

-The main advantage of this Network is to have redundancy in the network to avoid any breakdown in between the network Nodes
+The main advantage of this Network is to have redundancy in the network to avoid any breakdown in between the network nodes

 So here we need something to maintain Redundancy and also to avoid this looping.
 That’s where our STP comes in.

-Normally in a Meshed topology in a network, all the Nodes might be having maximum number of connections.
+Normally in a Meshed topology in a network, all the Nodes might be having a maximum number of connections.

-In STP, we won’t be disconnecting the Physical Connection, instead the Spanning tree protocol will be in play to avoid looping.
+In STP, we won’t be disconnecting the Physical Connection, instead, the Spanning tree protocol will be in play to avoid looping.

 From the above picture, if PC B wants to reach A, it can take two paths BCA or BA.
 The lowest path BA is chosen.

-The port from the Switch B will be considered as Root port.
+The port from Switch B will be considered as the root port.
 Which is the least cost path to the Root Bridge.
 The port in the Root Bridge will be having Designated Port.

-The Link between B and C Switches will be blocked by Changing the port Condition to Blocking State in one Device (B ) and a port into Designated port in Switch (C).
+The Link between B and C Switches will be blocked by Changing the port Condition to Blocking State in one Device (B ) and a port into a Designated port in Switch (C).

-We will be Discussing about the Spanning Tree protocol also in the Next Blog, Stay Tuned to Learn more about it.
+We will be Discussing the Spanning Tree protocol also in the Next Blog, Stay Tuned to Learn more about it.